GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 ==================

  (1) Install Omni
-     (a) Install Omni 1.4 and test
+     (a) Install Omni 1.4 and test it per the instructions in INSTALL.txt.
-         $ ./gcf/install/install.sh
 	 All of the tests should return "passed".

-	 NOTE: The above script does the steps in INSTALL.txt for Ubuntu, but can be easily edited for RedHat/Fedora.
-	 Others should follow the steps in INSTALL.txt
-     (b) Close the xterm windows that were opened.
-     (c) Configure omni_config as necessary.
+     (b) Configure omni_config as necessary.
          * Edit the AM nickname "am-undertest" to point to the AM under test.
          * Double check the location of the ProtoGENI .pem files listed in the omni_config